pAIrprogio/oai/README.md

 # OAI - OpenAI Assistant Interface

-✨✨ Interacting ChatGPT with your system ✨✨
+✨✨ ChatGPT on your system ✨✨

 ## Table of Contents